bwalex/docker_boss/README.md

 The etcd module adds/updates/removes keys in etcd based on changes to the containers.
 This can be used to provide dynamic settings based on the containers to other tools interfacing with etcd, such as SkyDNS and confd.

-The `server` setting defines the host and port of the etcd server.
+The `host` and `port` setting define how to connect to the etcd server.
 SSL and basic HTTP auth are not yet supported.
-The `host` field is rendered as an ERB template, and has access to two helper functions, `interface_ipv4(some_intf)` and `interface_ipv6(some_intf)` which get the IPv4 or IPv6 address of a particular host interface.

-The `setup` setting is a template, each line of which can manipulate keys in etcd.
-These key manipulations are run once when the module/DockerBoss starts, and can be used to ensure a clean slate, free of any old keys from a previous run.
-The `setup` template can use the `interface_ipv4` and `interface_ipv6` helpers.
-Each line must follow one of the following formats:
+The `setup` section can do some initial setup of etcd before doing anything else.
+These actions are run once when the module/DockerBoss starts, and can be used to ensure a clean slate, free of any old keys from a previous run.
+The following methods are supported:

- - `ensure <key> <value>` - sets a given key in etcd to the given value.
+ - `set <key>, <value>` - sets a given key in etcd to the given value.
+If `<value>` is a Ruby hash or array, it will be converted to JSON before storing into etcd.
  - `dir <key>` - creates the given key as a directory in etcd.
  - `absent <key>` - removes a given key in etcd.
- - `absent_recursive <key>` removes a key and all its children.
+ - `absent <key>, recursive: true` - removes a key and all its children.

-The `sets` setting supports any number of children, each of which is an ERB template that will be rendered for each container.
-The output of the template rendering must be lines of the following format:
+The `change` block is called whenever the state of a container changes.
+The provided block is called with a single argument of the container that changed state.
+The only available method in this block is:

- - `ensure <key> <value>` - ensure a key exists in etcd with the given value.
+ - `set <key>, <value>` - sets a given key in etcd to the given value.
+If `<value>` is a Ruby hash or array, it will be converted to JSON before storing into etcd.

 The etcd module will keep track of keys set during previous state updates, and if a key is no longer present, it will be removed from etcd.
+Similarly, existing keys will be updated, and, if no such key exists yet, a new key will be created.

 Example configuration: